 More than 15 years ago, Peter Drucker heralded the beginning of the knowledge era.
 Since then, companies have made many attempts to leverage what they know and to increase their workers’ productivity.
-To bring together vast amounts of explicit knowledge, they have invested large sums in content repositories; to help people track down others with tacit expertise, they have experimented with open offices, mobile technologies and online directories.
+In order to bring together vast amounts of explicit knowledge, they have invested large sums in databases and content repositories; in order to help people track down others with tacit expertise, they have experimented with open offices, mobile technologies and online directories.

 Some of this has helped; much of it has been a waste of resources.
 In fact, five years ago Drucker likened our understanding of knowledge-worker productivity today to our understanding of manual-labor productivity in 1900.
 Translation: We’ve got a long way to go.

 To reorient managers more fruitfully, SMR asked three leading management thinkers to explain what we’ve learned and how we can do better in the future.
 Their contrarian responses bring clarity from a bird’s-eye view, while also suggesting ways to begin making progress on the ground.